2 Feb 2018

 - Activity of the application for establishing the RO in Laos is based on the activity of the main company, with the sole purpose to study and collect data for the investment possibility in Laos

 A Representative Office Application Form must be submitted to the Investment One-Stop Service (OSS), Ministry of Planning and Investment (MPI) for consideration, along with supporting documents (e.g. copies of article of association and business licence of parent company and a letter of authorisation from the parent company).
-The OSS will connect with various departments (e.g. Tax Department and State Management Property Department) and will issue the RO registration certificate and tax identification number.
+The OSS will connect with various departments (e.g. Tax Department and State Assets Management Department) and will issue the RO registration certificate and tax identification number.

 After one year of establishing an RO, the foreign company must either establish a foreign owned company in Laos or cease all activity.